lhsnam/Longitudinal_microbiome_2023/Data for analysis/README.md

+# Data for analysis:

-# This folder include two data files that were used in the data analysis:
+This folder includes two files with the following description:

 - **Newick file**: phylogenetic tree
 - **Phyloseq file**: